hardyoyo/RodmanPottingerCookbook/recipes/PersonalOatmeal.md

 - *2 C* water for the cooker

 ---
+This is a single-serving recipe, but you can make as many servings as you can find mugs to fit in the instant pot.
+So far, the most we've made in one go is 3 mugs.
+If you find exactly the right size/shape mug (triangles would be perfect) you could make 4.

 Prepare the cooker: 2 cups of water in the pot, add a steamer basket or the rack.
 Find a ceramic bowl, or mugs if you're making more than one serving.
 Add